 The conservation coalition Land for Maine’s Future (LMF) has leveraged taxpayer money to buy 50,000 acres of key recreational, agricultural and wildlife land in the Pine Tree State.
-LMF’s Board recently approved $9M for 25 projects in 37 communities considered important for habitat protection and improvement.
-The grants were matched by $24.8M from 60 LMF partners.
+LMF’s Board recently approved $9 million for 25 projects in 37 communities considered important for habitat protection and improvement.
+The grants were matched by $24.8 million from 60 LMF partners.

 Photo Credit: Trout Unlimited

 Private Land Seizures Underway in Rio Grande Valley

 McAllen Mayor Jim Darling reports that 167 landowners …

 Please sign me up to receive breaking news and updates from The Land Report: